 “You should prefer a good scientist without literary abilities than a literate one without scientific skills.” – Leonardo da Vinci

 I am a complex systems scientist and lecturer of operations management and business analytics based at the University of York UK.
-I am also a member of the York Centre for Complex Systems Analysis (University of York UK).
+I am also a Co-director of the Science and Technology Studies Unit (University of York UK), and a member of the management board for the York Centre for Cross-disciplinary Systems Analysis (University of York UK).
+I am also a member of the advisory board of Centre for the Evaluation of Complexity Across the Nexus (CECAN).

 My scientific background is in the modelling and simulation of biological systems.
 I started my academic career as a geneticist (BSc Genetics, University of Nottingham, UK) and quickly realised that it was the modelling aspects of this field that I was most interested in.
 For example, the modelling of drift and selection in populations (work that has carried forward into work on ngrams).
 I then went on to study for an MSc Information Processing (University of York, UK), and eventually did a PhD in Computational Biology (University of York, UK).
 Over time, my interest in modelling social systems also developed.
 Now as a lecturer in Operations Management and Business Analytics my research still combines aspects of modelling and simulation, along with the analysis of complex or difficult data.